srl-labs/containerlab/README.md

 * Install [golang](https://golang.org): this is used for the following step in support of installing [cfssl](https://cfssl.org)
 * Install [cfssl](https://cfssl.org): To build a CA per lab, containerlab is leveraging cfssl, build by cloudflare,  to manage the certificates
 	* go get -u github.com/cloudflare/cfssl/cmd/...
+* load the container images in docker locally

 ### Cloning the repo